-- Generally, in order to prevent soil erosion at the slope surface, the vegetation and trees on the existing slopes must be preserved. - Surface water must be directed away from the slope or carried down the slope in suitable conduits. - Snow must not be piled near the top of the slope.
+- Generally, in order to prevent soil erosion at the slope surface, the vegetation and trees on the existing slopes must be preserved. - Surface water must be directed away from the slope or carried down the slope in suitable conduits.
+Based on the provided information from the Client, the latest grading plan includes a swale for local drainage on the upside of the 3:1 slope which will collect runoff (from a portion of Catchment 202)) and direct it away from draining over the 3:1 slope and into catchment 201.Runoff captured in this swale is received by an on-site catch basin and conveyed to Thomas Street. - Allow for the placement of sediment controls measure and limit of working easement. - Snow or garden waste must not be piled near the top of the slope. - Keep heavy equipment and loads away from the slope.